trezzuri/erpnext-docs/docs/en/accounts/bank-reconciliation.md

 #### 3.2.2 Bank Account Synchronization

-You can use Plaid (see [Plaid Integrations page](/docs/en/erpnext_integration/plaid_integration)) to automatically synchronize your bank account with ERPNext.
-All your bank transactions will be automatically imported into ERPNext.
+You can use Plaid (see [Plaid Integrations page](/docs/en/erpnext_integration/plaid_integration)) to automatically synchronize your bank account with SOMA.
+All your bank transactions will be automatically imported into SOMA.

 #### 3.2.3 Reconcile the Bank Statement

-Once all your bank transactions are imported into ERPNext, you can reconcile them with your existing vouchers.
+Once all your bank transactions are imported into SOMA, you can reconcile them with your existing vouchers.
 Go to: